sophia-li-he/disaster_response_pipeline_project/README.md

     5. Outputs results on the test set
     6. Exports the final model as a pickle file

+**screenshot folder**
+1. `screenshot1`: screenshot of the classification result page of the web app
+2. `screenshot2`: screenshot of the exploratory analysis of the input data using `plotly`.

 # Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.